 top of page

+The official rules for Blackjack.
+A beginners guide to the basics of blackjack.
 The following outline explains the basic rules of standard blackjack (21), along with the house rules most commonly featured in casinos.
 Players should bear in mind, though, that blackjack rules vary from casino to casino, and check for local variations before playing.

-To play blackjack you need chips to bet with (or some other form of tokens that you can assign value to).
+1. To play blackjack you need chips to bet with (or some other form of tokens that you can assign value to).

 The standard denominations for casino chips are: